Alessandro1103/obsidian/Vault1/Zettelkasten/Epipolar Geometry and Fundamental Matrix.md

 ```

 We need to estimate $p$.
 We have two planes, two optical center (camera location) called $o$ and $o'$, the line between the optical center, is called *Baseline*.
-The point Epipole, is in the image plane, these creates the epipolar plane, generating an epipolar line, which is the intersection of the epipolar plane with the image plane, passing through epipole.
-The two epipolar line are not the same.
+The point Epipole, is in the image plane, these creates the epipolar plane, generating an epipolar line, which is the intersection of the epipolar plane with the image plane, passing through epipole. *The two epipolar line are not the same*.

 ```slide-note
 file: EpipolarGeometry_FundamentalMatrix_CV2324.pdf